Humanities and Social Science Program

 • What types of traits predict serial killers?

-• What types of traits characterize cult leaders?
+• What kinds of traits characterize cult leaders?

-• What types of environmental factors are involved in the lives of violent offenders?
+• What kinds of environmental factors are involved in the lives of violent offenders?

 • What is victim-blaming?